fairtale5/Karmie/README.md

 This system is working well so far.

 ### Integration with Apps
 You can define actions within your app that grant reputation to users.
-This means your app’s **canister user** will be voting on community members based on specific actions.
+This means your app's **canister user** will be voting on community members based on specific actions.

 - The community can also vote back.
 - You can automate parts of this process, e.g., after every transaction, both the user and the app receive votes.
 - Admin users need to maintain enough reputation, so this helps keep them active.

 You simply add hooks to the desired actions.
-For example, a social media app could embed votes into “like” buttons.
+For example, a social media app could embed votes into "like" buttons.

-I’m also developing a **web interface** for users to interact with the system, but the primary goal is for apps to create their own integrations.
+I'm also developing a **web interface** for users to interact with the system, but the primary goal is for apps to create their own integrations.

 ### Next Features
-- **Improve caching** further so older votes aren’t always recalculated and can be fetched less frequently.
+- **Improve caching** further so older votes aren't always recalculated and can be fetched less frequently.
 - **Overarching reputations**: Apps can link their reputation systems together, allowing trusted users from one app to carry over trust to another.
 Each app remains independent but can participate in a **trusted circle** with custom rules for how influence is shared.